PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-create-maven-eclipse.md

 ---
-title: Java ve tutulma ile bir Azure işlev uygulaması oluşturma | Microsoft Docs
-description: Java kullanarak basit bir HTTP ile tetiklenen sunucusuz uygulama oluşturma ve Yayımlama Kılavuzu ve Azure Işlevleri ile çakışan küreler.
-services: functions
-documentationcenter: na
+title: Create an Azure function app with Java and Eclipse
+description: How-to guide to create and publish a simple HTTP triggered serverless app using Java and Eclipse to Azure Functions.
 author: jeffhollan
-manager: jpconnock
-keywords: Azure işlevleri, işlevler, olay işleme, işlem, sunucusuz mimari, Java ms.service: azure-functions ms.topic: conceptual ms.devlang: java ms.date: 07/01/2018 ms.author: jehollan ms.custom: mvc, devcenter
+ms.topic: conceptual
+ms.date: 07/01/2018
+ms.author: jehollan
+ms.custom: mvc, devcenter
-ms.openlocfilehash: 114d1298ec72dc0be23786664bf066fcbb7413f0
+ms.openlocfilehash: d2d353e6ccd7dad7be302a5f40c65012f32deba7
-ms.sourcegitcommit: 5acd8f33a5adce3f5ded20dff2a7a48a07be8672
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 10/24/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "72900149"
+ms.locfileid: "74227118"
 ---
-# <a name="create-your-first-function-with-java-and-eclipse"></a>Java ve tutulma ile ilk işlevinizi oluşturma

-Bu makalede, tutulma IDE ve Apache Maven ile [sunucusuz](https://azure.microsoft.com/solutions/serverless/) bir işlev projesi oluşturma, test etme ve hata ayıklama ve Azure Işlevlerine dağıtma işlemleri gösterilir.
+# <a name="create-your-first-function-with-java-and-eclipse"></a>Create your first function with Java and Eclipse

+This article shows you how to create a [serverless](https://azure.microsoft.com/solutions/serverless/) function project with the Eclipse IDE and Apache Maven, test and debug it, then deploy it to Azure Functions.

 <!-- TODO ![Access a Hello World function from the command line with cURL](media/functions-create-java-maven/hello-azure.png) -->